cirosantilli/linux-kernel-module-cheat/README.md

     Without it, the bulk of the time seems to be spent in setting up the network with `ifup` that gets called from `/etc/init.d/S40network` from the default Buildroot BusyBox setup.

+    And it becomes even worse if you try to `-net none` as recommended in the 2.7 `replay.txt` docs, because then `ifup` waits for 15 seconds before giving up as per `/etc/network/interfaces` line `wait-delay 15`.

 This works because we have already done the following with QEMU:

 -   `./configure --enable-trace-backends=simple`.
 This logs in a binary format to the trace file.